ashtonegeorge/cpsc410/src/pages/README.md

 ### GuestEval.tsx
 This file contains the guest evaulation homepage.
 This intention behind this file is that it will serve as intermediate navigation between the homepage and whatever guest-evaluation-related actions the user wants to do.

+### ImportGuestEval.tsx
+This file contains the import guest evaluation page.
+Here, users can import guest evaluation data from CSV files.

+### GuestEvalEdit.tsx
+This file contains the edit guest evaluation page.

+### GuestEvalMetrics.tsx
+This file contains the guest evaluation metrics page.
+Here, users can perform thematic analysis on student responses.

 ### Home.tsx
 This file contains the homepage.
 The intention behind this file is that the user can navigate to different areas of the application from a user-friendly page.